mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/operations/mysql-cluster/index.md

 <p class="message--warning"><strong>WARNING: </strong>The restore operation will terminate the running MySQL cluster and delete all the existing data.
 The data from the backup will be used to bootstrap a new cluster.
 The restore operation introduces downtime for the duration of the restore process.</p>

-There are two options for restoring the database cluster from a backup:
+Restoring the database cluster from a backup is possible in two ways:
 * Using the latest backup created by running a KUDO backup plan
 * Using a selected backup.
 For example, an older one.